wavefrontHQ/docs/pages/doc/integrations_cloudhealth.md

 ## Data Gathered by CloudHealth

-The following data from Tanzu Observability by Wavefront is sent to CloudHealth:
+The following data is sent to CloudHealth:

 * Tanzu Observability [Sources](sources_managing.html) every 15 minutes.
 Each source is a data source (host, VM, etc).
 Sources can have tags attached to them.
 * Tanzu Observability [Source tags](tags_overview.html#source-tags) every 15 minutes.
 Source tags are treated as dynamic attributes on a Tanzu Observability Source.
 You cannot overwrite Tanzu Observability Source tags with custom CloudHealth tags, but you can use them to build Perspectives in CloudHealth, as explained in the next section.